Bad Lauterberg

-Bad Lauterberg is a town in the district of Göttingen, in Lower Saxony, Germany.
+Bad Lauterberg im Harz ([baːt ˈlaʊtɐbɛʁk ʔɪm ˈhaːɐ̯ts], lit.
+'Bad Lauterberg in the Harz'), commonly known as Bad Lauterberg, is a town in the district of Göttingen, in Lower Saxony, Germany.
 It is situated in the southern Harz, approx. 15 km southwest of Braunlage, and 20 km southeast of Osterode am Harz.

 Bad Lauterberg is known inter alia for the liqueurs, Schierker Feuerstein and Harzer Grubenlicht, which are both manufactured and bottled here.

 Bad Lauterberg was the birthplace (1879) of the Polar explorer Alfred Ritscher.

 Politics

 Town council

 Town Council after the local elections on September 11, 2016: